All Episodes

 I've lived all over the world, New York, the West Coast, Arizona, but I'm still a country boy.

-So I'm used to seeing at that time at age five, Art, I was used to seeing my father in his coverall.
+I was used to seeing my father in his coverall.

 So I was awakened.

-I wasn't awakened, because I'm a night person now, you see.
+I wasn't awakened because I'm a night person now, you see.

-Your producer said, better take a nap, you're up to be midnight.
+Your producer said, better take a nap.

-I said, I'll go to bed before thirty.
+I said, I don't go to bed till 4.30.

-So I'm a night person, and even as a child, as my mother said, I just could not sleep.
+And even as a child, as my mother said, I just could not sleep.

-So I would sit on the edge of my bed, and in those days we didn't have electric lights yet.
+So I would sit on the edge of my bed.

-Uh, we didn't have radio, we didn't have TV, of course.
+We didn't have TV, of course.

-So, but I would sit on the edge of my bed in our L-shaped house.
+But I would sit on the edge of my bed in our L-shaped house.

-I could look in the kitchen window at my parents and I could just kind of hear them.
+I could look in the kitchen window at my parents, and I could just kind of hear them.

 So it's kind of like an early form of television.

-It's an October night and I hear the wash tub from the well, as I said we did not yet have running water, being pulled over under the window.
+It's an October night, and I hear the washtub from the well, as I said, we did not yet have running water, being pulled over under the window.

 And remember now, I live in the country.

-I live way out in the country.
+I lived way out in the country.

 It's not like you live in town and you hear the neighbors next door.